Everyone is normal until you get to know them. -- Dave Sim

 Have you ever moved?

 Yes, I lived in four different houses when I was growing up.
-Since I started college, I have moved twelve different times!
+Since I started college, I have moved thirteen different times!

 Were you born before computers were invented?